pengowray/doks-sprinto/content/en/docs/sprinting/admin-sprint.md

 ### sprint please

-(MC) SprintMCs who add "please" to a sprint command can set it to run for longer, or have slightly increased "ready" time before it starts than would normally be allowed.
+SprintMCs who add "please" to a sprint command can set it to run for longer, or have slightly increased "ready" time before it starts than would normally be allowed.

 Note: This isn't to force anyone to be polite.
 It's an added check so you don't accidentally run long sprints.